 Discharge and gage height data is collected at USGS gaging station 10310500 located adjacent to the Clear Creek monitoring station.

 Meteorological data is collected at the Spooner/Carson Road Weather Information System (RWIS) station approximately 2.5 miles from the Clear Creek monitoring station.
-The Spooner/Carson RWIS station better represents weather in the Clear Creek watershed than the Clear Creek monitoring station.
+The Spooner/Carson RWIS station better represents weather in the Clear Creek watershed than the Clear Creek water quality monitoring station.